IndrajeetPatil/ggstatsplot/README.md

 # plot
 ggstatsplot::gghistostats(
-  data = datasets::iris,                         # dataframe from which variable is to be taken x = Sepal.Length,                              # numeric variable whose distribution is of interest title = "Distribution of Iris sepal length",   # title for the plot caption = substitute(paste(italic("Source:", "Ronald Fisher's Iris data set"))),
+  data = iris,                         # dataframe from which variable is to be taken x = Sepal.Length,                              # numeric variable whose distribution is of interest title = "Distribution of Iris sepal length",   # title for the plot caption = substitute(paste(italic("Source:", "Ronald Fisher's Iris data set"))),